BASIC: Explosive growth: the home computer era

-Commodore Business Machines included Commodore BASIC, based on Microsoft BASIC.
-The Apple II and TRS-80 each had two versions of BASIC, a smaller introductory version introduced with the initial releases of the machines and an MS-based version introduced as interest in the platforms increased.
+Commodore Business Machines includes Commodore BASIC, based on Microsoft BASIC.
+The Apple II and TRS-80 each have two versions of BASIC: a smaller introductory version with the initial releases of the machines and a Microsoft-based version introduced as interest in the platforms increased.
 As new companies entered the field, additional versions were added that subtly changed the BASIC family.
-The Atari 8-bit family had its own Atari BASIC that was modified in order to fit on an 8 KB ROM cartridge.
+The Atari 8-bit computers use the 8 KB Atari BASIC which is not derived from Microsoft BASIC.
 Sinclair BASIC was introduced in 1980 with the Sinclair ZX80, and was later extended for the Sinclair ZX81 and the Sinclair ZX Spectrum.
-The BBC published BBC BASIC, developed by Acorn Computers Ltd, incorporating many extra structured programming keywords and advanced floating-point operation features.
+The BBC-published BBC BASIC, developed by Acorn Computers, incorporates extra structured programming keywords and floating-point features.

 As the popularity of BASIC grew in this period, computer magazines published complete source code in BASIC for video games, utilities, and other programs.
 Given BASIC's straightforward nature, it was a simple matter to type in the code from the magazine and execute the program.
 Different magazines were published featuring programs for specific computers, though some BASIC programs were considered universal and could be used in machines running any variant of BASIC (sometimes with minor adaptations).
 Many books of type-in programs were also available, and in particular, Ahl published versions of the original 101 BASIC games converted into the Microsoft dialect and published it from Creative Computing as BASIC Computer Games.
 This book, and its sequels, provided hundreds of ready-to-go programs that could be easily converted to practically any BASIC-running platform.
 The book reached the stores in 1978, just as the home computer market was starting off, and it became the first million-selling computer book.
 Later packages, such as Learn to Program BASIC would also have gaming as an introductory focus.
 On the business-focused CP/M computers which soon became widespread in small business environments, Microsoft BASIC (MBASIC) was one of the leading applications.

 In 1978, David Lien published the first edition of The BASIC Handbook: An Encyclopedia of the BASIC Computer Language, documenting keywords across over 78 different computers.
 By 1981, the second edition documented keywords from over 250 different computers, showcasing the explosive growth of the microcomputer era.